YOU’RE GETTING TOO CLOSE –

 3. The SYMBIOTIC DILEMMA (cont)

-• emotional detachment or clinging: played out as “come here – go away” in relationships
+• emotional detachment or clinging: abandonment is played out as “come here – go away” in adult relationships

 ✓ loving others unselfishly

-✶ These problems make it very hard for ACoAs to have healthy intimacy, often relating to others as if we each were inanimate objects to be used to fix unresolved infantile issues
+✶ These problems make it very hard for ACoAs to have healthy intimacy, often relating to others as if we each were inanimate objects, used to fix unresolved infantile issues

 ‘COME HERE – GO AWAY’